 According to the North Coast Circulation Study Update Report (2006), two projects would be completed with fees from the North Coast Area Road Improvement Fee program: Main Street Improvement project and Cambria Widening and Highway 1 Signal project.
-The Main Street Improvement project is near completion, and consisted of road improvements to Main Street between Burton Drive and Cambria Drive.
-The Cambria Drive Widening and Highway 1 Signal project is scheduled for the summer of 2007.
-The project consists of road widening on Cambria Drive from two lanes to four lanes and installation of a traffic signal on Highway 1.
-This project would be funded by Road Improvement Fees, and a cooperative agreement with the California Department of Transportation and urban State Highway Account funds for Cambria.
+The Main Street Improvement project is near completion has been completed, and consisted of road improvements to Main Street between Burton Drive and Cambria Drive.
+The Cambria Drive Widening and Highway 1 Signal project is scheduled for the summer of 2007 was also completed.
+The project consists ed of road widening on Cambria Drive from two lanes to four lanes and installation of a traffic signal on Highway 1.
+This project would be was funded by Road Improvement Fees, and a cooperative agreement with the California Department of Transportation and urban State Highway Account funds for Cambria.